Cryptogram Math Puzzles for Elementary Students: How to Solve Them

 We also have 6+B=10; 6+4=10; hence B=4

-61+48=109, it works and our solution is correct
+61+48=109, it works, and our solution is correct

 Solution: A=1; B=4; C=8

-Puzzle 4: For kids in grades 3-5
+Cryptogram Puzzle 4: For kids in grades 3-5

 Pretty similar to Puzzle 3.
-Figuring out B is easy because B is in the hundred's digit and it can only be 1.
+Figuring out B is easy because B is in the hundreds' digit, and it can only be 1.

-Pitfall to watch out for: It is tempting to say that A=4 because 4+4=8.
-But then if A=4, the tens column would not be correct.
+But then, if A=4, the tens column would not be correct.
 4+0 cannot be 0.
 So there needs to be a carryover.
-Hence A+A should be equal to 18.
+Hence, A+A should be equal to 18.
 Hence A=9

 99+9=108; So our solution is A=9; B=1

-Puzzle 5: For kids in grades 3-5
+Cryptogram Puzzle 5: For kids in grades 3-5

 A+A+A = 4; which means 3A=4; since 3*A cannot be equal to 4, it has to be equal to 14 or 24.
-(When 3 single digit numbers are added the greatest carry over is 2; eg. 9+9+9=27)
+(When 3 single-digit numbers are added, the greatest carry over is 2; eg, 9+9+9=27)

 3*8=24; Hence A=8